-Tony Slattery (born 9th November 1959) is a comedian and actor still best known for his appearances on the early UK series of Whose Line Is It Anyway?.
+Anthony Declan James "Tony" Slattery (born 9 November 1959) is a comedian and actor still best known for his appearances on the early UK series of Whose Line Is It Anyway?.
 In the '80s he was in the Cambridge Footlights alongside Stephen Fry, Hugh Laurie and Emma Thompson, and went on to be ubiquitous on TV panel shows and the like.
 However, his career was curtailed in the mid-'90s by a nervous breakdown, caused by undiagnosed bipolar disorder for which he self-medicated with drugs and alcohol.Despite recovering and going on to work on a variety of shows and films (including Kingdom in 2007-8), today he is rather obscure; if you hear him mentioned in modern Britain it will usually be at the end of the sentence "Whatever happened to Tony Slattery?"
-He is unmarried and very private about his relationship status.
+His partner is actor Mark Michael Hutchinson.

 Has appeared in: